We believe in the power of enterprise to reduce global poverty.

 Jhale Hajiyeva is currently an Executive Director of Azerbaijan Micro-finance Association (AMFA), a public association dedicated to strengthening the capacity of microfinance institutions and to promote effective collective action in advancing the interests of the microfinance community and its clients.
 Jhale has worked in the field of microfinance since 1999 in the areas of project design, network development, and project implementation.
 She is a publisher of the quarterly Azerbaijan microfinance sector portfolio statistics, organizer of country level Conferences on microfinance, policy dialogues, actively promoting financial transparency in the market and best practices in microfinance.

-Ranya Abdel-Baki is an economist by education and is the former executive director of Sanabel – the Microfinance Network of Arab Countries.
-Prior to working at Sanabel, Ranya worked as a corporate credit analyst and supervisor for five years at National Société Générale Bank.
-Ranta has also worked as an Urban Economist & Development Specialist in EcoConServ, an environmental consultancy firm where she has undertaken a number of consultancy assignments assessing the social impact and financial sustainability of development projects in Egypt.
-Experience in microfinance includes the co-writing of the Arab Microfinance Analysis and Benchmarking Report for the past three years, training on financial analysis for microfinance, and lecturing on microfinance in the American University in Cairo.
-Ranya holds a MSc. in Urban Economic Development from University College London.
+Ranya is a development economist with over 12 years of experience in finance and economic and social development.
+Ranya currently works as a consultant with the World Bank Group at the Cairo Office.
+Prior to joining the World Bank, Ranya worked as a Program Manager at MicroFinance Transparency, an international US-based NGO that promotes the welfare of poor micro-entrepreneurs through facilitating microfinance pricing disclosure.
+Preceding that, she had worked at Sanabel – The Microfinance Network of Arab Countries – for 6 years.
+During her tenure at Sanabel, Ranya assumed several roles beginning from Transparency and Research Manager to Deputy Executive Director and finally Executive Director of the network for 3 years.
+Ranya has also worked as a Credit Analyst and Supervisor for 5 years at National Société Générale Bank and as an Urban Economist & Development Specialist at EcoConServ-Environmental Solutions.
+She has undertaken a number of consultancy assignments assessing the social impact and financial sustainability of development projects in Egypt.
+Her experience in microfinance includes the co-writing of the Arab Microfinance Analysis and Benchmarking Report for 4 consecutive years, training on financial analysis for microfinance, and lecturing on microfinance in the American University in Cairo.
+Ranya holds a MSc. in Urban Economic Development from University College London (UCL).

 Davy Serge Azakpame